Megan Thee Stallion tells court that Tory Lanez shot her feet

 Los Angeles police initially said Lanez was arrested on a charge of having a concealed weapon in a vehicle, and they did not have information about Megan Thee Stallion’s claims of having been shot.

 Lanez has pleaded not guilty.
-If he is convicted, he could face more than 22 years in prison.
+If convicted, Lanez faces more than 22 years in prison.

-"It’s been 2½ years almost.
-Mr. Peterson has patiently waited for his day for trial.
+“It’s been two and a half years almost, Mr. Peterson has patiently waited for his day for trial.
 And here we are.
-I believe once everybody’s heard parts and pieces of the case, once the whole case comes about, I think we’re confident the jury will find my client not guilty and he’ll be exonerated of all the charges," Mgdesyan said.
+I believe, once everybody’s heard parts and pieces of the case, once the whole case comes about, I think we’re confident, the jury will find my client not guilty and he’ll be exonerated of all the charges,” Mgdesyan said.

-Mgdesyan said prosecutors recently added a third charge, discharging a firearm with gross negligence.
+Mgdesyan said prosecutors recently added a third charge against Lanez, discharging a firearm with gross negligence.

 Police say they arrived at a Hollywood Hills residence where gunshots were heard before an SUV left.
 Megan Thee Stallion’s foot seemed to have been cut by broken glass in the SUV when officers found the vehicle, where a gun was also found.